-by Samantha Wagner, senior manager, marketing and content, ICMA
+by Samantha Wagner, director of outreach, ICMA

 How would you describe your work ethic?
 Who is someone you admire in the profession?
 What are your strengths?
 If you work for an organization that gives you some of the responsibility for selecting future local government employees, you have probably asked questions like these to identify the best job candidates.
 But what are the best questions to ask in an interview?